Mount Kinabalu (Kotal route) - Borneo

 Time in Country

-14 days including international travel, 10 days on the mountain.
+13 days in country, 10 days on the mountain.
 There are plenty of options for further travel, to arrive early or stay on later.

 Private Group Option